Skip to main content

 Find This Bird

-Many people’s first sighting of a Barn Owl is while driving through open country at night—a flash of pale wings in the headlights is usually this species.
-Barn Owls also often live up to their name, inhabiting barns and other old, abandoned buildings, so keep an eye out for them there.
-Barn Owls don’t hoot the way most other owls do; you can listen for their harsh screeches at night.
+Many people’s first sighting of an American Barn Owl is while driving through open country at night—a flash of pale wings in the headlights is usually this species.
+These owls also often live up to their name, inhabiting barns and other old, abandoned buildings, so keep an eye out for them there.
+American Barn Owls don’t hoot the way most other owls do; you can listen for their harsh screeches at night.

 Other Names